 With such high levels of dietary fiber, lentils should be on everyone’s list in order to promote regular bowel movements.
-The high level of insoluble fiber found in lentils absorbs water in the digestive tract, swelling up and carrying waste out of the digestive tract.
+Their high level of insoluble fiber absorbs water in the digestive tract, swelling up and carrying waste out of the digestive tract.

-This makes lentils a great digestive regulator and helps potentially prevent constipation, symptoms associated with IBS, inflammatory bowel diseases, diverticulitis and even diarrhea.
+They function as a great digestive regulator and help potentially prevent constipation, symptoms associated with IBS, inflammatory bowel diseases, diverticulitis and even diarrhea.
 In order to get the most digestive benefits from lentils nutrition, drink plenty of water so the fiber you consume has plenty of fluid to absorb.

-4. Helps Alkalize the Body and Balance Its pH Level
+4. Help Alkalize the Body and Balance pH Level

 Lentils are one of the most alkaline protein sources there is, which is important for balancing the body’s pH level and promoting a healthy gut environment.
 When the digestive system becomes too acidic — from eating processed foods high in sugar or fried foods, for example — an imbalance in bacteria develops that can lead to numerous health problems.

-In one 2018 study, replacing half of participants’ high-glycemic foods with lentils led to significant improvements in blood sugar management, sine lentils had a natural blood glucose -lowering effect.
-Another study found that various lentil foods prepared with different processing methods (boiling, pureeing, freezing, roasting, spray-drying) all had positive impacts on post-prandial blood glucose response compared to potato-based products.
+In one 2018 study, replacing half of participants’ high-glycemic foods with lentils led to significant improvements in blood sugar management, since they had a natural blood glucose-lowering effect.
+Another study demonstrated that various lentil foods prepared with different processing methods (boiling, pureeing, freezing, roasting, spray-drying) all had positive impacts on post-prandial blood glucose response compared to potato-based products.